Extensions-lab/shipper-tms-help/shipperloadmanagement.md

 ![Setup Image](resources/shipperloadmanagement/pics/loadmanagement2.png)

-The Period Selector window helps you see whether there are any unassigned Transport Requests and the corresponding Delivery Orders created for them within the selected period, using the values in the fields with the same names.
+The Period Selector window helps you see whether there are any unassigned Transport Requests and the corresponding Transport Orders created for them within the selected period, using the values in the fields with the same names.

 ![Setup Image](resources/shipperloadmanagement/pics/loadmanagement3.png)